djeada/Asciiquest/README.md

 To build and run Mysterious Dungeon, follow these steps:

-1. Clone the repository: `git clone https://github.com/djeada/Mysterious-dungeon.git`
+1. Clone the repository: `git clone https://github.com/djeada/Asciiquest.git`
-1. Navigate to the project directory: `cd Mysterious-dungeon`
+1. Navigate to the project directory: `cd Asciiquest`
 1. Create a build directory: `mkdir build`
 1. Navigate to the build directory: `cd build`
 1. Run CMake: `cmake ..`
 1. Build the game: `make`
-1. Run the game: `./mysterious-dungeon`
+1. Run the game: `./exe`

 ## How to play